supernginx/flowplayer-plugins/flash/captions/trunk/README.txt

   { text: 'this is a caption text', time: 10, duration: 3 }.
 The time and duration are given as seconds.
 - The plugin initializes and playback now starts even if the captions file cannot be loaded.
 Issue #310.
 - SubRip files with HTML content in them failed to parse: Issue #294
+- added new clip specific property 'captionFormat' with possible values 'subrip' | 'tt' | 'json' Can be used to explicitly set the format of the caption data.
+If not specified the plugin tries to infer the format based on the caption data.
+- fixed issue #330

 3.2.3
 -----